Ethanol is environmentally friendly, renewable, safe and it contributes to our energy independence.

 One bushel of field corn yields 2.8 gallons of fuel ethanol and 17.5 pounds of high protein dried distillers grain for livestock feed.

 - 15.7 billion gallons of ethanol reduced the need for crude oil imports by 514 million barrels.

 - Consumers save 22 cents on every gallon of gas thanks to the Renewable Fuel Standard.
 That’s a savings of nearly $5 every time you fill up, or $250 per American family every year.

 - Ethanol use reduces carbon monoxide, oxides of nitrogen and other pollutants.

-- The Renewable Fuel Standard, or RFS, reduced motor fuel GHG emissions by 43.5 metric tons in 2016, that’s like removing nine million cars from the road for an entire year.
+- The Renewable Fuel Standard, or RFS, reduced motor fuel GHG (greenhouse gas) emissions by nearly 600 metric tons in 2019.

 Economic Impact of Ethanol